Highlander

 Carlo - Who sent you here?

 DM - A friend whose tastes I share.
-Little taller than I am, well-built, short hair.
+A little taller than I am, well-built, short hair.

-[Carlo comes to a decision, opens the cabinet behind him and removes a bottle of absinthe.]
+[Carlo comes to a decision, opens cabinet behind him & removes bottle of absinthe.]

 DM - Oh, my friend asked me to make sure that you didn't sell me his.